shinolabs/PinkSea/PinkSea.AtProto.Server/README.md

 # Licensing

-Unlike the rest of the PinkSea repository, which is EUPL licensed, PinkSea.AtProto is released under the public domain, as described by the Unlicense.
+Unlike the rest of the PinkSea repository, which is EUPL licensed, PinkSea.AtProto.Server is released under the Creative Commons Zero license, effectively putting it in the public domain.
 Please build on top of it!